 When God says obey, say "Yes, Sir!"
 (Yes, Sir)

-Patch the Pirate “ Kidnapped on I-Land ” CD - The story is about a boy names Silas who wants what he wants!
+A musical story, Captain Patch and his crew embark on a thrilling adventure when they are shipwrecked on a mysterious island.
+The story tells about a boy named Silas who wants what he wants!
 Being selfish, Silas takes a trip to I-Land where he learns firsthand about Jesus' unselfish love.
-This CD is for elementary-age children.

 Introduce your preschoolers to the God's love with our fun and engaging Old Testament Curriculum.
 Filled with interactive Bible stories, play-based activities, and learning crafts, this Curriculum brings the teachings of the Old Testament to life in a way young children will understand and enjoy.